zkemail/docusaurus/docs/zk-email-sdk/setup.md

 # Setup

-The ZK Email SDK provides a simple way to generate and verify zero-knowledge proofs from emails.
+The Blueprint SDK provides a simple way to generate and verify zero-knowledge proofs from emails.

 ## Installation